turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 #### Post processing
 There are several post processing effects implemented in the `wi::renderer`.
 They are all implemented in a single function with their name starting with Postprocess_, like for example: `wi::renderer::Postprocess_SSAO()`.
 They are aimed to be stateless functions, with their function signature clearly indicating input-output parameters and resources.

 The chain/order of post processes is not implemented here, only the single effects themselves.
-The order of post proceses is more of a user responsibility, so it should be implemented in the [High Ievel Interface](#high-level-interface).
-For reference, a default post processchain is implemented in [RenderPath3D::RenderPostProcessChain()](#renderpath3d) function.
+The order of post processes is more of a user responsibility, so it should be implemented in the [High Level Interface](#high-level-interface).
+For reference, a default post-process chain is implemented in [RenderPath3D::RenderPostProcessChain()](#renderpath3d) function.

 #### Instancing
 Instanced rendering will be always used automatically when rendering objects.
 This means, that [ObjectComponents](#objectcomponent) that share the same [mesh](#meshcomponent) will be batched together into a single draw call, even if they have different transformations, colors, or dithering parameters.
 This can greatly reduce CPU overhead when lots of objects are duplicated (for example trees, rocks, props).